 This series of tutorials guides you through the steps required to create an ASP.NET Web Forms application using Visual Studio Express 2013 for Web and ASP.NET 4.5.

 The application you'll create is named Wingtip Toys.
 It's a simplified example of a store front web site that sells items online.
-This tutorial series highlights several of the new features available in ASP.NET 4.5.
+This tutorial series highlights new features available in ASP.NET 4.5.